eyadad123/worldimporttojava/README.md

-If You Changed The Minecraft Folder Go To The "Make Your Own" Branch To Make This Work
+If You Changed The Minecraft Folder Go To The "Make Your Own" Project To Make This Work https://github.com/eyadad123/Make-Your-Own/